ishita-17/ishita-csc324-02/README.md

 As seen from all the visualizations, USA seemed to have gained the highest total score for AI investment.

 Audience: The audience for this Shiny app can be any student or adult interested in learning about AI Investment by these 62 countries.

+The app can be found hosted on shinyapps.io: https://ishita-sarraf.shinyapps.io/ishita-csc324-02/